Paulson & Co.: Gold Thesis

-2011 to present
+2011 to 2020

 In 2011 PCI was ranked as the "world's fourth-largest hedge fund" with $36 billion in assets under management.
 However, during the course of that year his Advantage fund lost 36% and Advantage Plus 52%.
 The funds also had double-digit losses the next year.
 An unsuccessful investment in the Sino-Forest Corporation and a drop in the price of gold were in part responsible.

+In 2012, Paulson purchased 6 million shares of NovaCopper (later named Trilogy Metals).
+Paulson continued to add to its position, eventually owning 14.3 million shares (an 8.7% stake in the company) by June 2019.
+Paulson sold its entire stake in the fourth quarter of 2025, following the White House's announcement to acquire a 10% stake in Trilogy Metals in an effort to develop a major copper and zinc mine in Alaska.
+The price of the stock skyrocketed after the announcement, pushing the value of Paulson's investment from $30 million to roughly $100 million.

 In August 2013, Paulson entered into a merger agreement for the acquisition of Steinway Musical Instruments in a transaction valued at approximately $512 million.
 The company initiated a tender offer within five days for all of the outstanding stock, and Steinway Musical Instruments board recommended that shareholders accepted the offer.
 In September 2013, Paulson announced the completion of acquisition of Steinway Musical Instruments.

 In April 2018, the firm has taken a stake in Viacom Inc., an American media company and has become one of the top-25 shareholders.

+In 2018, the firm managed $9 billion in assets, down from its peak of $38 billion in 2011.

+Family Office

+In 2020, Paulson & Co. returned all external investor capital and converted to a private Family office, focusing on John Paulson's fortune.